-You have been asking us about how to buy a used car and get the best price so here is our answer!
+You have been asking us how to buy a used car and get the best price so here is our answer!

-As you know, if you buy a car new, you lose up to 20% of its value as soon as you drive away from the dealership.
+If you buy a car new, you lose up to 20% of its value as soon as you drive away from the dealership.

-Basically, this means that if you are looking for a good deal on a car, a new vehicle is often not the answer. (although check out our article here on how new cars can be better value than old!).
+Basically, this means that if you are looking for a good deal on a car, a new vehicle is often not the answer.
+(Although check out our article here on how new cars can be better value than old!).

 There are tons of other ways to buy a decent car that is in good working condition.
 Here’s our guide to getting a great deal on a car.